graph-quilt/.github/profile/README.md

 ![Graph Quilt Architecture](https://github.com/graph-quilt/.github/blob/main/profile/images/arch/basic.png)

-Graph Quilt is a unified API aggregation layer that exposes data from multiple sources through a single GraphQL endpoint.
+Graph Quilt Gateway is a unified API aggregation layer that exposes data from multiple sources through a single GraphQL endpoint.
 It aggregates and combines schemas from dynamically registered sources at runtime into a single GraphQL schema.
 It will split all incoming queries into multiple sub-queries, orchestrate these sub-queries to appropriate data providers and aggregate providers’ responses into a